U.S. Clean Energy Investment Hits Record Highs, But Falls Short of Climate Goals

 Investment in wind and power plants in the United States reached unprecedented levels last year, but the pace of expansion still lags behind what is necessary to meet the nation's ambitious climate change targets, a comprehensive analysis revealed on Wednesday.

-A collaborative report by researchers from Princeton University, Massachusetts Institute of Technology, Rhodium Group, and the non-profit Energy Innovation evaluated the progress of U.S. investments required to achieve a 40% reduction in greenhouse gas emissions by 2030.
+A collaborative report by researchers from Princeton University, Institute of Technology, Rhodium Group, and the non-profit Energy Innovation evaluated the progress of U.S. investments required to achieve a 40% reduction in greenhouse gas emissions by 2030.
 This objective, outlined in President 's landmark 2022 climate change legislation, the (IRA), serves as a pivotal benchmark for the nation's climate action agenda.

 See also: US Community Solar Installations Projected to Surpass 14GWdc by 2028, Wood Mackenzie Reports